AI-Assisted Patient Intake and Follow-Up Instruction Drafting

 Use AI only for draft generation and clarity improvement, never autonomous clinical decision-making.

-- Ingest clinician notes and structured intake fields.
+- Ingest clinician notes and structured intake fields from approved systems only.

-- Draft a concise intake summary for internal care-team handoff.
+- Draft a concise intake summary for internal care-team handoff, with source references for high-impact claims.

 - Highlight critical warning signs and escalation instructions explicitly.

-- Clinician reviews, edits, and signs off before release.
+- Clinician reviews, edits, and signs off before release or patient-facing delivery.

 Implementation Blueprint